Language selection

 Language

-When a nutrient content claim as set out in the table following B.01.513 of the Food and Drug Regulations (FDR) is made, it must be in both English and French, unless a bilingual labelling exemption applies to the product [B.01.501, FDR].
+When a nutrient content claim, as set out in the Table of Permitted Nutrient Content Statements and Claims, is made, it must be in both English and French, unless a bilingual labelling exemption applies to the product [B.01.501, FDR].

 Altering the wording of permitted nutrient content claims

-The wording for nutrient content claims set out in the table following B.01.513, FDR is prescriptive and word-sets shown in quotations must not be altered unless permitted.
+The wording for nutrient content claims set out in the Table of Permitted Nutrient Content Statements and Claims is prescriptive.
+Word-sets shown in quotations must not be altered unless permitted.
 The table below shows acceptable and unacceptable ways of making claims [B.01.511, FDR]:

 Unacceptable: